-The following Standard, which is expected to materially affect the Group, will be effective beginning January 1, 2019:
+The following Standard, which is expected to materially affect the Group, will be effective from January 1, 2019:

 IFRS 16 "Leases" will affect primarily the accounting for the Group's operating leases.
 As of December 31, 2017, the Group had operating lease commitments of \$808 million.
-The Group is still assessing to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows.
+The Group has started the implementation of the new Standard and is currently assessing to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows.
 This said, the application of this standard will affect the Group's EBITDA, net debt and leverage ratios.

-As part of the IFRS 16 implementation journey, the Group has already taken decisions on the following points:
+As part of the IFRS 16 implementation process, the Group has already taken decisions on the following points: